Routing

 sourcePort: number | string

-"a-b":aandbare both positive integers less than 65536.
-This range is a closed interval, and this rule will take effect when the source port falls within this range.a:ais a positive integer less than 65536.
-This rule will take effect when the source port isa.- A mixture of the above two forms, separated by commas ",".
+"a-b": a and b are positive integers less than 65536.
+This is a closed interval.
+The rule takes effect when the source port falls within this range.a: a is a positive integer less than 65536.
+The rule takes effect when the source port is a.- A mixture of the above two forms, separated by commas ",".
 For example:

 "53,443,1000-2000".

-localPort:number | string
+localPort: number | string

 network: "tcp" | "udp" | "tcp,udp"

-Since the core clearly supports only two Layer-4 protocols, TCP and UDP, a routing rule that contains only the "network": "tcp,udp" condition can be used as a catch-all to match any traffic.
-A typical use case is to place such a rule at the very end of the routing rule list to specify the default outbound when no other rules match (otherwise, the core uses the first one by default).
+Since the core obviously only supports TCP and UDP layer 4 protocols, a routing rule containing only "network": "tcp,udp" can be used as a "catch-all" to match any traffic.
+An example usage is placing it at the very end of all routing rules to specify the default outbound when no other rules match (otherwise the core defaults to the first outbound).

-Of course, other obvious ways to match all traffic—such as specifying ports 1–65535, or using 0.0.0.0/0 together with ::/0 as IP conditions—serve a similar purpose.
+Of course, other ways that obviously match any traffic, such as specifying ports 1-65535 or IPs 0.0.0.0/0 + ::/0, have a similar effect.

 sourceIP: [string]

-alias: source
+Alias: source

 localIP: [string]